 Jenny Hannah holds formal trainings in Psychology, Yoga, and Art.
-Her approach to the bodymind is fueled by her extensive studies, offering a gentle yet direct method to holistic wellbeing.
-Her insight and trainings in psychological group dynamics are a unique skill in the field of Yoga, giving her a heartfelt appreciation and understanding of the potentcy of group practice and the subtle spaces between human relationships.
+Her approach to the bodymind is fueled by her extensive studies, offering gentle yet comprehensive tools to holistic wellbeing.
+Her insight and trainings in psychological group dynamics are a unique skill in the field of Yoga, giving her a heartfelt appreciation and understanding of the potentcy of collective practice and the subtle spaces between human relationships.

 Jenny’s journey as a teacher began in 2007 when she received her certification as a Hatha Yoga instructor.
-For 17 years, she has studied several styles of movement and Yoga including Ashtanga, Iyengar, Kundalini, and since 2008, she has heavily woven therapeutic bio-mechanics into the conversation.
+For 18 years, she has studied several styles of movement and Yoga, including Ashtanga, Iyengar, Kundalini, and since 2008, she has heavily woven therapeutic bio-mechanics into the conversation.

-Remaining connected to the intuitive and felt sense of the body, her dynamic precision is supported by Yogic Philosophy, Anatomy, and examining the nature of early life forms—all of which inspire her fiery passion for both teaching and practicing.
-In class, she seeks to facilitate a co-creative space where we experience the timelessness of our bodymind, as it touches the Earth.
+Maintaining trust in the intuitive and felt sense of the body, her dynamic precision is supported by Yogic Philosophy, strong Anatomy studies, and examination of early life forms—all of which inspire her fiery passion for both teaching and practicing.
+In class, she facilitates a co-creative space where we can experience the freedom and play in discovering our seat.

 How did she stumble upon yoga?

 In the formal world, she dove into the myriad of her heart’s desires.
-Holding a B.A. in Studio Art from California State University, Los Angeles.
-With an emphasis in Relational Performance/Socially Engaged Art, her work focused on the usage of public spaces, encouraging communities to explore how posture informs collective consciousness and physical evolution.
+Holding a B.A. in Studio Art from California State University, Los Angeles (with an emphasis in Relational Performance/Socially Engaged Art), her work focused on the usage of public spaces, encouraging communities to explore how posture informs collective consciousness and physical evolution.
 Her series “current” explored mirror neurons within transitional spaces, engaging audiences to participate and examine their postures in relation to the environment and society; the graveyard as a depository, the gallery as a viewer, and a college campus building as a creative institution.
 Her art stems from a generous invitation to explore the dynamic and often surprising qualities of human connection.

-Having received an M.A. in Psychology from Phillips Graduate Institute, with an emphasis in Marriage and Family Therapy and Art Therapy, she has undergone her practicum trainings at the Children’s Hospital of Los Angeles, and OPICA, an adult day care facility for elders diagnosed with neurodegenerative diseases.
-While developing connections with families of trauma, as well as those with severe memory impairment, it became clear that Mindfulness, Art, and Movement proved to be the sharpest tools for communicating in the present moment.
-Immersed in these Psychotherapeutic relationships with marginalized populations, she eventually found her calling within group facilitation, where the wisdom of the collective could be drawn out through creative exploration and dynamism, almost rhythmically through group process.
-Extending beyond language and often relying on subtle yet direct exchanges, the tools of Mindfulness, Art and Movement harmoniously joined to develop an open and collaborative exchange of unwavering strength and deep healing in the human heart.
+Having received an M.A. in Psychology from Phillips Graduate Institute, with an emphasis in Marriage and Family Therapy and Art Therapy, she has undergone practicum trainings (pre grad psychology studies) at the Children’s Hospital of Los Angeles, and OPICA, an adult day care facility for elders diagnosed with neurodegenerative diseases.
+It became clear through connecting with families of trauma, as well as those with severe memory impairment, that Art and somatic movement were sharp and skillful tools for communication.
+Jenny continued to immerse herself in Psychotherapeutic relationships with marginalized populations and eventually found her calling within group facilitation, where the wisdom of the collective could be drawn out through creative exploration, almost rhythmically through the pulse of group process.
+The non-verbal modalities, providing subtle yet direct experience, birthed unwavering strength and deep healing within the human heart.
+This was Yoga.

-Jenny continually draws inspiration from her dedicated studies in Post-Modern Art, Psychology, Anatomy, Neuroscience, and Meditation.
+Jenny continually draws inspiration from her love of Post-Modern Art, Psychology, Anatomy, Neuroscience, and Meditation.
 For her Master’s thesis, she wove these many passions together, compiling three years of research to design a 6-week program incorporating Mindfulness Based Art Therapy to treat symptoms of Trauma in Refugee Youth.

-As a family member, she is a partner in marriage for nearly ten years, she is also one of eight siblings, and a proud Los Angles native.
-Her 13 pound rescue named Django is named after the gypsy-jazz guitarist (not the Tarantino film).
+As a family member, she is a partner in marriage for nearly twelve years, one of eight siblings, and a proud multi-cultural Los Angelina.
+Her 13 pound rescue named Django is named after the gypsy-jazz guitarist.